 - Method of assessment: 50 multiple choice questions (MCQs) and 5 case studies, each comprising 5 MCQs.
-2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2022 until 31 December 2022. - · Candidates will be examined on the basis of English law and practice unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+2 hours are allowed for this examination. - This syllabus will be examined from 1 January 2024 until 31 December 2024. - Candidates will be examined on the basis of English law and practice unless otherwise stated. - This PDF document has been designed to be accessible with screen reader technology.
+If for accessibility reasons you require this document in an alternative format, please contact us at online.exams@cii.co.uk to discuss your needs. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
 Visit www.cii.co.uk/qualifications - 2.
 Select the appropriate qualification - 3.
 Select your unit from the list provided - 4.
-Select qualification update on the right hand side of the page - 5.
-This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us on ukcentreadministration@cii.co.uk to discuss your needs.
+Select qualification update on the right hand side of the page

-- 1. Understand the scope of cover provided by household insurance products. - 1.1 Describe the core cover provided under different household insurance products, including policy wordings, exclusions and extensions. - 1.2 Describe the optional extensions available under household insurance policies and the scope of this cover - 1.3 Explain the key issues relating to special risks. - 2.
+- 1. Understand the scope of cover provided by household insurance products. - 1.1 Describe the core cover provided under different household insurance products, including policy wordings, exclusions and extensions. - 1.2 Describe the optional extensions available under household insurance policies and the scope of this cover. - 1.3 Explain the key issues relating to special risks. - 2.
 Know how to apply knowledge of the cover provided by household insurance products to a given set of circumstances. - 2.1 Apply the cover provided by household insurance products to a given set of circumstances. - 3.
 Understand the legal and regulatory considerations for household insurance products. - 3.1 Explain in broad outline the scope and general effect of insurance regulations and legislation. - 3.2 Describe the causes of legal liability for individuals. - 3.3 Describe how torts can arise. - 3.4 Describe the key features of The Limitation Act - 3.5 Explain the principal issues of occupiers' liability acts and their differences. - 3.6 Describe the main aspects of the Defective Premises Act 1972 and its effect on the law. - 4.
 Know how to apply knowledge of legal and regulatory considerations for household insurance products to a given set of circumstances. - 4.1 Apply legal and regulatory considerations for household insurance products to a given set of circumstances. - Understand risk assessment, rating and underwriting of household insurance products. - 5.1 Explain the general principles of premium rating and underwriting individual risks. - 5.2 Describe the rating and underwriting considerations of different household insurance products. - 5.3 Describe the basis of cover and how sums insured are calculated. - 5.4 Describe the renewal process specific to household insurance products. - 5.5 Describe the key features of relevant legislation which affects the underwriting of household insurance products. - 6.
 Know how to apply knowledge of risk assessment, rating and underwriting of household insurance products to a given set of circumstances. - 6.1 Apply risk assessment, rating and underwriting of household insurance products to a given set of circumstances.

-- 7. Understand claims procedures within the context of household insurance products. - 7.1 Describe the principles for establishing the validity of a claim. - 7.2 Describe the claims handling procedures specific to household insurance products. - 7.3 Explain fraud prevention and detection measures and their operation. - 7.4 Describe how regulatory and legislative rules apply to the claims process. - 7.5 Explain complaints-handling procedures and dispute resolution - 8.
-Know how to apply knowledge of claims procedures within the context of household insurance products to a given set of circumstances. - 8.1 Apply claims handling procedures within the context of household insurance products to a given set of circumstances.
+- 7. Understand claims procedures within the context of household insurance products. - 7.1 Describe the principles for establishing the validity of a claim. - 7.2 Describe the claims-handling procedures specific to household insurance products. - 7.3 Explain fraud prevention and detection measures and their operation. - 7.4 Describe how regulatory and legislative rules apply to the claims process. - 7.5 Explain complaints-handling procedures and dispute resolution - 8.
+Know how to apply knowledge of claims procedures within the context of household insurance products to a given set of circumstances. - 8.1 Apply claims-handling procedures within the context of household insurance products to a given set of circumstances.